Milad84/DeepLab_Road_Detection/README.md

 2. To train the model, you must also download the folder containing the "DeepGlobe Road Extraction Dataset" data.
 You can find the folder at https://www.kaggle.com/datasets/balraj98/deepglobe-road-extraction-dataset
 ## Usage

+3. Preprocessing the satellite imagery data is essential before training the model.
+The downloaded folder contains the needed training pictures.
+However, detecting roads on your custom pictures involves tasks such as downloading, transforming, loading the data, applying necessary transformations, and organizing it into a format suitable for the model that will be applied.

 ### 1. Data Preprocessing

-Before training the model, it's essential to preprocess the satellite imagery data.
-This involves tasks such as loading the data, applying necessary transformations, and organizing it into a format suitable for model training.

 #### Steps: